pteaton/Restroom-Review/README.md

 ### User Story

 1. User can register an account
-2. User can login/logout of account
+2. User can login to their account
 3. User has the option to update their account
 4. User has the option to edit their account
 5. User can browse other reviews